 Presidential Distinguished Professor of Earth & Environmental Science

 Dr. Mann received his undergraduate degrees in Physics and Applied Math from the University of California at Berkeley, an M.S. degree in Physics from Yale University, and a Ph.D. in Geology & Geophysics from Yale University.
 His research involves the use of theoretical models and observational data to better understand Earth's climate system and the science, impacts and policy implications of human-caused climate change.

-Dr. Mann is author of more than 200 peer-reviewed and edited publications, and has published three books including Dire Predictions: Understanding Climate Change, The Hockey Stick and the Climate Wars: Dispatches from the Front Lines, and most recently, The Madhouse Effect: How Climate Change Denial is Threatening our Planet, Destroying Our Politics, and Driving Us Crazy and The Tantrum that Saved the World.
+Dr. Mann is author of more than 200 peer-reviewed and edited publications, numerous op-eds and commentaries, and four books including Dire Predictions: Understanding Climate Change, The Hockey Stick and the Climate Wars: Dispatches from the Front Lines, The Madhouse Effect: How Climate Change Denial is Threatening our Planet, Destroying Our Politics, and Driving Us Crazy and The Tantrum that Saved the World.
 Forthcoming in early 2021 is The New Climate War: The Fight to Take Back Our Planet and Our Fragile Moment: How Lessons from Earth's Past Can Help Us Survive the Climate Crisis.

 Speaking Engagements and Contact

 To schedule Dr. Michael Mann for a speaking engagement, please contact the Jodi Solomon Speakers Bureau.